 Furlong Vision Correction utilizes the latest WaveLight FS 200 femtosecond laser to create the corneal flap.
 The laser focuses an infrared beam of light on the cornea to separate tissue through a process called photodisruption.
 The light is focused to a precise point within the central layer of the cornea, where each pulse of the laser creates a tiny 2- to 3- micron bubble of carbon dioxide and water vapor.
 Thousands of these microscopic bubbles are precisely positioned to define the flap’s dimensions.
 Once the flap is completed, it is gently lifted back as the tissue separates where the bubbles have formed.
 The combination of an optimized repetition rate at 200 kHz, a special scanning algorithm and customizable energy and spacing parameters make the WaveLight FS200 Femtosecond Laser the safest, fastest and most comfortable flap creation laser platform in the United States, with standard flap creation in approximately 6.0 seconds.

 Once the flap is created, the WaveLight EX500 excimer laser is used to specifically target the exposed cornea, shaping it for your ideal vision.
 For this second step of the procedure, Dr. Furlong only offers Advanced Topography-Guided LASIK, which allows him to tailor the vision correction more precisely to each patient’s specific vision requirements.

-The entire bladeless LASIK procedure takes about 10 minutes and most patients experience a quick, virtually painless procedure.
+The entire all-laser LASIK procedure takes about 10 minutes and most patients experience a quick, virtually painless procedure.
 It offers the potential for 20/20 or better vision with improved safety.
+Learn more.